IHEC/integrative_analysis_chip/encode-wrapper/readme.md

 The provided configuration files are for 75bp PET only.
 Standard configration files for SET and read lengths will be provided.
 The ENCODE documentation discusses other modes.

+For these tests, the running time can be 24 hours depending on hardware.

 To compute md5s of generated file, use `computemd5s.py <output_dir> <script_suffix>` with `<output_dir>` being the output directory of previous step and `<script_suffix>` being the suffix to add at file output basename `computemd5s_`.
 This will locate peak calls and bam files, and generate scripts to compute the md5s.
 Note the bam md5s are generated without teh bam header as that may contain full paths names.

 As an example, supose output of `./singularity_wrapper.sh ./v2/ihec/cemt0007_h3k4me3.json` is in `outdir=$PWD/cromwell-executions/chip/93de85aa-d581-48df-b8ae-a91a6e88a21f`.
 So do